-3. Create a "Press Kit" to give to your leads after a face to face meeting.
+3. Create a "Press Kit" (not just a business card) to give to your leads after a face to face meeting.

 This is a great way to share photos of your work, menu options, case studies, testimonials, nutrition facts, pricing, packages, and so on.
 You can also include infographic-like "cheat sheets" of guides for choosing a caterer.
 Perhaps you can share marketing materials from other wedding vendors that you work with.
 Here's some inspiration to consider for your catering marketing.

 These are just some ideas to get your gears turning.
 Think of those frequently asked questions that you get from customers work with your designer to come up with some creative ways to give your potential clients valuable tools and information.